Skip to main content Skip to main menu Skip to footer menu

 • Trigger: Customer’s birthday

-Greet your customer with a nice gesture on their special day!
-In B2C marketing you can celebrate the customer’s birthday, in B2B the anniversary of the first purchase.
+Delight your customer by remembering them on their special day.
+In B2C marketing, you might celebrate the customer’s birthday, while in B2B marketing, you could mark the anniversary of their first purchase.

 • Data source: CRM